 Direct-Entry MSN and Related Nursing Programs

-For those who know that leadership and health care management is the direction they want to take, a direct-entry master’s of science in nursing (MSN) program may be the best option for you.
-Individuals who don’t need to work while enrolled and can devote a substantial amount of time per week to coursework are an ideal fit for this position.
+For those who know that leadership and health care management is the direction they want to take, a direct-entry master’s of science in nursing (MSN) program may be the best option.
+A person with little to no work commitments and a considerable amount of free time to devote to coursework is an ideal candidate for this fast nursing program.

-If you are a second career nurse and already hold a bachelor’s degree, the fastest way to become an RN is an ABSN program.
-The MSN program at Elmhurst University is also one of the few that can be completed in less than two years, taking you from a bachelor's degree in another field to an MSN in just 20 months.
+The online Master's Entry in Nursing Practice (MENP) program at Elmhurst is also one of the few that can be completed in less than two years, taking you from a bachelor's degree in another field to an MSN in just 20 months.